letamyur/Divvy-bike-share-analysis/README.md

 ## 3. Data Cleaning and Transformation.

-All stages of data cleaning, processing, and transformation, including Python code and comments, were documented in a [HTML]() file exported from Jupyter Notebook.
+All stages of data cleaning, processing, and transformation, including Python code and comments, were documented in a [ipynb](divvy_trips.ipynb) file exported from Jupyter Notebook.
 This document contains a full description of the steps taken to prepare the data for analysis.
 However, I will briefly describe my thoughts during the process of working on the dataset.
 Since each individual dataset contained a large number of rows, and consequently a large file size, it was decided to use Python as one of the main tools for working on the project.